Man arrested on suspicion of murder after body of woman (27) found in apartment on fire in Co Cork

 The man (29) is being detained in Midleton Garda station under the provisions of Section 4 of the Criminal Justice Act.
 Investigations are continuing.

-The woman was found dead at an apartment in John Barry House in Midleton, Co Cork, this afternoon.
+The woman was found at an apartment in John Barry House in Midleton, Co Cork.

 The woman, who was married and had children, is believed to have sustained injuries.
 A postmortem examination will be carried out at Cork University Hospital by Assistant State Pathologist Dr Margaret Bolster.